awsdocs/amazon-mwaa-user-guide/doc_source/troubleshooting.md

 ### I tried to create an environment but it shows the status as "Create failed"<a name="t-create-environ-failed"></a>

 We recommend the following steps:
-+ If you try to create an environment and it fails, confirm that the Amazon VPC network includes 2 private subnets that can access the Internet for creating containers\.
-To learn more, see [Create the VPC network](vpc-create.md)\.
-+ Amazon MWAA performs a dry run against a user's credentials before creating an environment\.
-You may also be receiving this error because you do not have permission to create some of the resources for an environment\.
-For example, if you chose the **Private network** option, which requires VPC endpoints, your AWS account may not be permitted to create an Amazon MWAA environment with VPC endpoints\.
++ Check user permissions\.
+Amazon MWAA performs a dry run against a user's credentials before creating an environment\.
+You may be receiving this error because you don't have permission to create some of the resources for an environment\.
+For example, the **Private network** option requires VPC endpoints and your AWS account may not be permitted to create an Amazon MWAA environment with VPC endpoints\.
 We recommend asking your AWS account administrator for access\.
++ Check execution role permissions\.
+An execution role is an AWS Identity and Access Management \(IAM\) role with a permissions policy that grants Amazon MWAA permission to invoke the resources of other AWS services \(such as Amazon S3, CloudWatch, Amazon SQS, Amazon ECR\) on your behalf\.
+Your [Customer managed CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#customer-cmk) or [AWS owned CMK](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#aws-owned-cmk) also needs to be permitted access\.
+To learn more, see [Execution role](mwaa-create-role.md)\.
++ Check private subnets\.
+If you're creating your own Amazon VPC components, verify the VPC has 2 private subnets\.
+If you're using a **Public network**, verify that the subnets route to a [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html), and that the NAT gateway's subnets route to an [Internet gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html)\.
++ Check connections\.
+If you're creating your own Amazon VPC components, verify that each of the AWS resources used by the environment are configured to allow traffic\.
+For example, the [Network access control lists \(ACLs\)](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-network-acls.html) and security groups for your Amazon Aurora PostgreSQL database should have an ingress rule to allow traffic on port `443` and `5432`\.
++ Check log groups\.
+If you enabled Apache Airflow logs, verify your log groups were created successfully on the [Logs groups page](https://console.aws.amazon.com/cloudwatch/home#logsV2:log-groups) on the CloudWatch console\.
+If you see blank logs, the most common reason is due to missing permissions in your execution role for CloudWatch or Amazon S3 where logs are written\.
+To learn more, see [Execution role](mwaa-create-role.md)\.

 ### I tried to select a VPC and received a "Network Failure" error<a name="t-network-failure"></a>